BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 - To add a new empty *block*, double-click an empty area inside a *track*

-- To activate a *block*, drag the playhead so that it is vertically aligned with the *block*
+- To activate a *block*, drag the playhead so that it is horizontally aligned with the *block*

 - *blocks* can be re-sized by click-dragging their left or right edge